PankevichSergey/Huffman-Archiver/readme.md

 File produced by archiver has the following format:
 1. 9 bits -- the size of an alphabet `SYMBOLS_COUNT`
-1. Block of data for building canonical codes
+1. Block of data for restoring canonical codes
 1. `SYMBOLS_COUNT` 9-bit values - alphabet symbols in order of their canonical codes
 1. The list of `MAX_SYMBOL_CODE_SIZE` 9-bit values, i-й (0-based indexing) element - is a number of symbols which codes have lengths equal to  `i+1`. `MAX_SYMBOL_CODE_SIZE` - the biggest lengths of a code among all symbols.
 Canonical codes go in the same order as in the previous parahraph. `MAX_SYMBOL_CODE_SIZE` is not clearly written in the file  as it can be restored from the previous data.
 1. Encoded file name